Leelamanisahu/book-library/README.md

     use for the book library

 3. Components
-    **Home** - Home component have category of the books you can select any category and see the book **BrowseBooks** - Component Have search bar to search book and it accept id of the book and as well as without id it work **BookDetails** - Show the Details about the books **AddBooks** - In this Add the new Book in the Library.
+  -  **Home** - Home component have category of the books you can select any category and see the book.
+  -  **BrowseBooks** - Component Have search bar to search book and it accept id of the book and as well as without id it wor.
+  -  **BookDetails** - Show the Details about the books.
+  -  **AddBooks** - In this Add the new Book in the Library.
-    **Card** - To visually represent the book and category in Card.
+  -  **Card** - To visually represent the book and category in Card.
-    **ErrorPath** - It is component to show 404 not Found with Home link.
+  -  **ErrorPath** - It is component to show 404 not Found with Home link.